milte345/troop534/source/downloads/index.markdown

 footer: true
 ---

-Useful documents, made available here in portable document format (PDF).
+Useful documents in portable document format (PDF).
+If your computer does not have a PDF reader, you can get one for [free](http://get.adobe.com/reader/).

 <ul>
   <li><a href="/downloads/youth.pdf">Youth Protection</a></li>